 Screen grab via Facebook.com/JerryDemings

-Demings, a Democrat, faced off against Orange County Commissioner Pete Clarke and local businessman Rob Panepinto, a political newcomer, in the nonpartisan race.
+Demings, a Democrat, faced off against Orange County Commissioner Pete Clarke and local businessman Rob Panepinto in the Nov.
+6 general election.

-Because the county mayor is nonpartisan position, the election was won outright once Demings finished with at least 50 percent plus one vote.
-Demings achieved about 62 percent of the vote with 244 of 247 precincts reporting and all of early voting returns counted, according to the Orange County Supervisor of Elections
+Because the county mayor is a nonpartisan position, the election was won outright once Demings received at least 50 percent plus one vote.
+He finished with more than 62 percent of the vote with all precincts reporting.

 Stay on top of Orlando news and views.
 Sign up for our weekly Headlines newsletter.